Crescent Dunes Solar Energy Project: History

 Ground was broken on the project in September 2011.
 Construction terminated at the end of 2013, followed by several months of testing the plant systems.
 The project entered commissioning phase in February 2014 following completion of construction.
 It began operation in September 2015, but went off-line in October 2016 due to a leak in a molten salt tank.
 The owners warned the EPC about flaws in the salt tank foundations (and other matters) with formal comments lodged on the record in March 2012 progress meeting with DOE and its engineer present (the lender did not voice any objection).
 It returned to operation in July 2017.

 The plant having last produced power in April 2019, NV Energy—the project's sole customer—terminated its contract in October 2019 on the basis of the project having "failed to produce."
 Alleging a takeover of Tonopah Solar Energy by the DOE, SolarReserve then raised the possibility of the project filing for bankruptcy, which subsequently happened.
-SolarReserve also filed a lawsuit, claiming that the Department of Energy was looking to appoint two new members to Tonopah Solar Energy’s board of managers, giving the appearance of the Energy Department in complete control of Tonopah directors which comprise the entirety of the Tonopah Board of Managers.
-An interim outcome in this regard was that SolarReserve took down their website and was believed to have ceased operations permanently.
+SolarReserve also filed a lawsuit, claiming that the Department of Energy was looking to appoint two new members to Tonopah Solar Energy's board of managers, giving the appearance of the Energy Department in complete control of Tonopah directors which comprise the entirety of the Tonopah Board of Managers.
+An interim outcome in this regard was that SolarReserve took down its website and was believed to have ceased operations permanently.

 Tonopah Solar Energy filed for bankruptcy on July 30, 2020.
 Pending the approval of the bankruptcy court, a $200 million settlement with the remaining debtors — Tonopah Solar Energy LLC and ACS Cobra — for the return of taxpayer dollars was also announced at the end of July 2020.
 The amount is less than half of what taxpayers are owed on the outstanding $425 million of public debt.
 Under the settlement agreement and as a function of subsequent repairs, restoration of the plant to power production and acquisition of new long-term customers, ACS Cobra is liable for an additional $100 million in otherwise suspended debt.